 AWG Full Member, copyright 2001

-Shane Brennan is an Australian writer and producer who has become one of the most successful television drama producers in America.
+Shane Brennan is an Australian writer and producer who has become one of the most successful television drama producers in the world.
 In 2007 he became the first Australian writer to become the showrunner of a U.S. network television drama series when he took over as Executive Producer on the CBS series NCIS, which went on to become the number one scripted drama on network television and is now entering its fifteenth season.
 While running NCIS, Brennan created the hit spin-off NCIS: Los Angeles, which became the number two scripted drama on network television.
 Both NCIS and NCIS: Los Angeles are seen in more than 200 countries and have become two of CBS Studios most successful shows in the last decade.

 John Collee studied medicine in his native Scotland, and subsequently worked as a doctor in the UK and various developing countries.
 From 1991-96 he wrote a popular weekly science column for The Observer newspaper, UK.
 He has written three novels published by Allen Lane and Penguin: "Kingsley's Touch", "A Paper Mask" and "The Rig".
 His film credits, often co-written with the respective director(s), include the Oscar nominated "Master and Commander" (2003), the Oscar winning "Happy Feet" (2006), and the Oscar nominated "Tanna" (2017).
 A full list of film and TV credits can be found at johncollee.com.
 John is a member of the US Academy of Motion Picture Arts and Sciences, also Creative Director of the production company Hopscotch Features.
 He teaches an occasional one-day course on screenwriting at AFTRS and is a founding member of the climate action group 350.org.Australia.